 - Please agree or disagree with the following statement: The subway should be more reliable.

-Here’s a double-barrelled question that doesn’t use “and” but limits responses to the same degree as the above examples:
+Here’s a double-barreled question that doesn’t use “and” but still limits responses like the above examples:

 - Are you a hard-working employee who is never late?

 While this would be ideal if you’re looking for an employee who is both, it may skew responses if you’re trying to determine whether a hard-working employee goes hand in hand with never being late.
 Phrasing the questions separately will yield more accurate results:

 Double-barreled questions aren’t the only kinds of questions you should steer clear of as you compile survey and research study questions.

 For the most accurate survey results, also avoid asking these kinds of questions.